49 ODEs

 \[ U'(t) = -r U(t), \quad U(0) = U_0. \]

 This shows that the rate of change of \(U\) depends on \(U\).
-Large postive values indicate a negative rate of change - a push back towards the origin, and large negative values of \(U\) indicate a positive rate of change - again, a push back towards the origin.
+Large positive values indicate a negative rate of change - a push back towards the origin, and large negative values of \(U\) indicate a positive rate of change - again, a push back towards the origin.
 We shouldn’t be surprised to either see a steady decay towards the origin, or oscillations about the origin.

 What will we find?
 This equation is different from the previous two equations, as the function \(U\) appears on both sides.
 However, we can rearrange to get: